top of page

 We welcome qualified PhD applicants who are interested in our research areas to join our group.
 Please contact us via email before the Online application

-NEW PhD Projects (start in 2026):
+NEW PhD Project (start in 2027):

 • For Postdoc and Visiting Scholars